opt-out-tools/opt-out/README.md

 ![Stop](https://github.com/malteserteresa/stop-it/blob/master/images/icon.png)

-## Cyber Sexual Harassment and Sexist Hate Speech
+## Sexual Harassment and Sexist Hate Speech Online

+**This is described in international law as**...
+“Gender-based violence against women occurs in all spaces and spheres of human interaction, whether public or private (...) and their redefinition through technology-mediated environments, such as contemporary forms of violence occurring in the Internet and digital spaces”

-A tool to help people avoid online sexual harassment by filtering out unwanted comments from Facebook or Twitter.
+Here is a tool to help people defend themselves on Facebook or Twitter.

+Inline `code`

 ### Installation requires: